elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 * Redacting and interpreting data reuse policies is a complex and tedious task, especially when time is the main bottleneck of the research.
 For this reason, Data Use Conditions ({% tool "the-data-use-ontology" %}) were created (search for yours at {% tool "ols" %}).
 These allow to annotate datasets with usage restrictions, enabling:
     * Automatic discovery of the data based on user authorization level or intended use.
-    * A quick and easy interpretation, from the perspective of the users, of the conditions to be met for data usage.  (e.g. use very well and open licences like [Creative Commons](https://creativecommons.org/) and repositories that permit public licences and embargos like {% tool "zenodo" %})
+    * A quick and easy interpretation, from the perspective of the users, of the conditions to be met for data usage.  (e.g. use very well known and open licences like [Creative Commons](https://creativecommons.org/) and repositories that permit public licences and embargos like {% tool "zenodo" %})
 * Make these controls in an iterative way and publish your metadata!
-* Keep track of data o reuses, and if publicly available, give a perspective of what was done with your dataset
+* Keep track of data reuses, and if publicly available, give a perspective of what was done with your dataset
-* Make your dataset citable!
+* Make your dataset citable by uploading it to a well-established data repository that provides DOI or another stable identifier!